L.M.H.C, Ed.M

 • Mindfulness: Skills to increase joy and decrease shame and self-judgement.

-• Effectiveness: Communication skills to help you improve relationships, ask for what you need, say no to what you don’t want, and feel less alone.
+• Interpersonal Effectiveness: Communication skills to help you improve relationships, ask for what you need, say no to what you don’t want, and feel less alone.

 • Finding the “Middle Path”- Skills to increase dialectical, “both/and” thinking and decrease the kind of extreme, all-or-nothing thinking that makes us feel hopeless.